gofiber/fiber/docs/api/middleware/csrf.md

 ```

 :::tip
-If you are using this middleware with the fiber session middleware, then you can simply call `session.Destroy()`, `session.Regenerate()`, or `session.Reset()` to delete session and the token stored therein.
+If you are using this middleware with the fiber session middleware, then you can simply call `session.Destroy()`, `session.Regenerate()`, or `session.Reset()` to delete the session and the token stored therein.
 :::

 ### BREACH